-Since Pierre Bourdieu’s (1939 – 2002) hypothesis in the 1960s about the British class system (see previous blog) things have moved on.
+Since Pierre Bourdieu’s (1939 – 2002) hypothesis in the 1960s about the British class system (see previous blog) things have moved on – though not necessarily improved!
 Karl Marx (1818 – 1883) spoke about the ‘bourgeoisie’ and the ‘proletariat’ to describe the distinction between the land owning gentry and what he described as the exploited working class.
-The terms ‘precarious proletariat’ or ‘precariat’ are used today in modern sociology!
+The terms ‘precarious proletariat’ or ‘precariat’ are used today in modern sociology.

 The Norman Conquest in 1066, under Duke William II, made a huge impact on the indigenous Anglo-Saxon population.
 It ended the system of noble hierarchy replacing it with a feudal system.
 The French conquerors spoke Norman-French whilst the conquered, very often enslaved, spoke what was considered an inferior Anglo-Saxon form of English.
 This further added to what was an already an unequal society.
 Their Lordships would grant fiefdoms at their sole discretion to those willing to serve under them in wars.
 The feudal system of rank and order survived until the beginning of the industrial revolution in the late 18th century.
 This created a huge opportunity for money owning entrepreneurs; the ‘middle class’ defined by Marx as the bourgeoisie or capitalists.
 Conversely, those dependent on wages, very often living hand-to-mouth, the proletariat, were described as the ‘working class’.

 To this day their Lordships’ interests are still represented in the House of Lords; everyone else’s, the commoners, in the House of Commons.
 This helps perpetuate the dysfunctional British system of ‘upper class’, ‘middle class’ and ‘working class’ as hitherto described by sociologists.
-Bourdieu attempted to quantify this when writing about economic, social and cultural capital (as described in my previous blog).
+Bourdieu attempted to qualify this when writing about economic, social and cultural capital (as described in my previous blog).
 The British have almost an obsession with pigeon-holing people – and themselves!
 Nowadays the lines are blurred with much overlapping and grey areas in between – not relevant to the 21st century!
 This prompted the 2013 BBC Great British Class Survey in conjunction with Mike Savage from the London School of Economics and Fiona Devine of the University of Manchester.
 Their rationale was that class is no longer defined by one’s job; rather one’s acquired economic, social and cultural capital.
 For example one may enjoy listening to opera but may not be able to afford going to the opera!
 Over 161,000 people were surveyed and a new model of seven groups emerged.
-(NB: I have included an eighth group marked with * – I have substituted the word ‘class’ with ‘group’).
+(NB: I have included an eighth group marked with *).

 - Wealthy elite: The most privileged group in the UK, distinct from the other seven groups through its wealth.
 This group has the highest levels of all three capitals.